michaelruocco/idv-context/README.md

 ## Todo

-*   Move integration tests for resetting lockout state to work with posting results tests so that we can remove the endpoint / facade functionality for posting attempts to lockout state

-*   Remove duplication between RecordAttemptRequest, DefaultRecordAttempt request, this may be covered by removing posting attempts to lockout state

 *   Tidy up cloud formation templates and try out creating API gateway

 *   Json error handling for context errors (context policy not found, context not found)

-*   Add registering context expiry job -> via publishing context created event

-*   Add publishing context expired event

 *   Ensure attempts merged when identities merged -> via publishing identity merged event